RAD Diversified REIT Files Chapter 11 Amid SEC Enforcement and Florida AG Ponzi Probe

 Separately, in July 2025, Florida Attorney General James Uthmeier issued investigative subpoenas to RAD Diversified REIT, its subsidiaries, and co-founders Mendenhall and Vaughn, stating that the enterprise "appears to be a Ponzi scheme" and that the office was "investigating to ensure Floridians are not being deceived by greedy fraudsters."
 The subpoenas demanded customer communications, marketing materials, banking records, offering statements, and shareholder information by July 18, 2025.
 Special Counsel Ellen Lyons and Senior Assistant Attorney General Miles Vaughn led the investigation.
 The First Day Declaration acknowledges that while prepetition management "strenuously disagrees" with the characterization, the accusation "crippled" the debtors' ability to operate.

 Operational distress.
-The declaration describes low occupancy rates across the portfolio, with many properties already vacant at the time of filing.
+The First Day Declaration describes low occupancy rates across the portfolio, with many properties already vacant at the time of filing.
 Some tenants were withholding rent because foreclosure actions were pending against the affected properties.
 The debtors had defaulted on mortgages and deeds of trust, failed to maintain current real-estate tax and insurance payments, and had already lost properties to foreclosure or trustee sales before the chapter 11 filing.
 The CRO attributed the decline to multiple reinforcing pressures: legal fees tied to regulatory matters, low occupancy, high overhead, stagnant real-estate markets, and elevated mortgage interest rates.

 Investor solicitation practices.
 The company marketed investments through online seminars, social media, and broker-dealers.
 A Florida investor filed a FINRA arbitration claim against J Alden Associates and broker Nathan Daniel Goad, seeking up to $500,000 for unsuitable recommendations, misrepresentations, and excessive concentration.
 Investors were encouraged to purchase shares using credit cards and home equity lines of credit.
 The company maintained an "Inner Circle" tiered investment program offering direct property partnerships alongside RAD Diversified.
 The Better Business Bureau assigned the company an F rating, citing failure to respond to 60 complaints and 31 unresolved complaints.